 - Be at least 18 years of age

 That’s it!
-If you’re 18, it’s time to strategize how to ace the New Hampshire Adjuster state exam.
+Now it’s time to strategize how to ace the New Hampshire Adjuster state exam.

 #2: Prepare for the New Hampshire Adjuster License State Exam